ComputationalRadiationPhysics/picongpu/docs/source/usage/workflows/addLaser.rst

 Both profiles and parameter structures generally match their laser counterparts.
 The differences between matching incident field- and laser profiles are:

-# positioning of incident field is controlled for the generation plane and not via an internal member ``::initPlaneY``
+#. positioning of incident field is controlled for the generation plane and not via an internal member ``::initPlaneY``
-# incident field profiles do not have an extra time delay equal to :math:`initPlaneY * \Delta y / c` as lasers do (when needed, other parameters could be adjusted to accomodate for the delay)
+#. incident field profiles do not have an extra time delay equal to :math:`\mathrm{initPlaneY} * \Delta y / c` as lasers do (when needed, other parameters could be adjusted to accomodate for the delay)
-# default initial phase is chosen so that the laser starts smoothly at the generation plane (for laser it is always for plane :math:`y = 0`)
+#. default initial phase is chosen so that the laser starts smoothly at the generation plane (for laser it is always for plane :math:`y = 0`)
-# incident field uses generalized coordinate system and treats transversal axes and parameters generically (explained in comments of the profile parameters in question)
+#. incident field uses generalized coordinate system and treats transversal axes and parameters generically (explained in comments of the profile parameters in question)

 Note that the profile itself only controls properties of the laser, but not where it will be applied to.
 It is a combination of profile and particular plane that together will produce an inward-going laser adhering to the profile.